 - Planning: Define objectives, identify constraints, and determine alternatives.

-- Risk Analysis: Identify and evaluate risks, develop strategies to mitigate them, and prototype possible solutions.
+- Risk Analysis: Identify and evaluate risks, develop mitigation strategies, and prototype possible solutions.

-- Engineering: Develop and verify the next level of the product, implementing identified solutions.
+- Engineering: Create and test the next level of the product while implementing recognized solutions.

 - Evaluation: Assess the progress, plan the next iteration, and gather stakeholder feedback.

 In short, the Spiral Model emphasizes building prototypes and gathering feedback throughout the development process.
-Let's consider the example of a Large-Scale Enterprise System developed based on the Spiral Model, to see how this approach unfolds in practice.
+Let's look at a Spiral Model-based Large-Scale Enterprise System to learn how it works.

 -